anthonymr/anthony-blog/README.md

 ### Prerequisites

-In order to run this project you need following dependencies:
+To run this project you need the following dependencies:

  - Ruby: `3.1.3+`
  - Rails: `7.0.4.3+`